nmalyschkin/but-wait/README.md

 import butWait from "but-wait";

 butWait.noMore().then(() => {
-    //important data is fetched and resolved
+    //important data is fetched and processed
     startApplication()
 })
 ```